Western Australian Prison Officers' Union

 The Western Australian Prison Officers’ Union (WAPOU) is a registered trade union founded in 1934 in Western Australia.
 The union represents employees within the prison services, including prison officers of Western Australia.
-The union is affiliated with the Australian Council of Trade Unions, UnionsWA and the Australian Labor Party (WA).
-The union is part of the Prison Officers of Australasia organisation, representing prison officers through the region.
+The union is affiliated with the Australian Council of Trade Unions and UnionsWA.
+The union is part of the Prison Officers Association of Australasia (POAA), representing prison officers through Australia and New Zealand.